Jackie Collins: Personal life

 Collins held dual citizenship: British (by birth) and U.S. (by naturalization, from 6 May 1960).
 She married her first husband, Wallace Austin, in 1960; they divorced in 1964.
 Austin's addiction to drugs prescribed for manic depression ultimately caused their separation, and he died from a deliberate overdose the year after their marriage ended.
 The couple had one daughter, Tracy, born in 1961.

 In 1965, Collins married again, this time to American art gallery and nightclub (Ad-Lib and Tramp) owner, Oscar Lerman, who was 18 years her senior.
 The wedding took place in the home of her sister Joan and her husband at the time, Anthony Newley.
 Collins and Lerman had two daughters, Tiffany (born 1967) and Rory (born 1969).
 Lerman also formally adopted Collins's daughter, Tracy, from her previous marriage.
 Lerman died in 1992 from prostate cancer.

 In 1994, Collins became engaged to Los Angeles business executive Frank Calcagnini, who died in 1998 from a brain tumor.
 She said that what got her through the tragedies of losing two loved ones was "celebrating their lives, as opposed to dwelling on their deaths."

 In 2011, when asked if she were dating anyone, Collins said: "I have a man for every occasion", adding:

-In 2013, she was appointed Officer of the Order of the British Empire (OBE) Birthday Honours for services to fiction and charity.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to fiction and charity.